LBNL-UCB-STI/beam/docs/developers.rst

     beam-run-public-fast-charge-cnt,
     beam-run-public-fast-charge-stalls-cnt

-Metrics which contains a single number with a count of different types of ride hail vehicles:
+Metrics which contain a single number with a count of different types of ride hail vehicles:
 ::

     beam-run-RH-ev-cav,